binarykore/binarykore/README.md

 * [ [Whitepaper Beta](https://tools.technicalgeek.ml/whitepaper.beta) ]

-* Password for Whitepaper is "whitepaper" all small letters.
+* Password for the Whitepaper is "whitepaper", all small letters.

 </details>